keift/blog/linux/install-tailscale.md

 sudo tailscale up
 ```

-You can find out the exit node address via the [Tailscale dashboard](https://login.tailscale.com/admin/machines) or on the server with the following command.
+You can find the exit node address from the [Tailscale dashboard](https://login.tailscale.com/admin/machines) or on the server with the following command.

 ```shell
 # See Tailscale address